Business name: Webtalk

-It is an Online Business platform which is focused on helping you build your site from scratch, ranking it well, and monetizing it.
+It is an Online Business platform that is focused on helping you build your site from scratch, ranking it well, and monetizing it.

 With the skills you can learn from WA, you can also boost existing businesses, including WebTalk if you’re keen on making it work.